Jet612/NextWavelink/docs/wavelink.rst

 .. code-block:: python3

     @commands.Cog.listener()
-    async def on_wavelink_node_ready(self, payload: wavelink.NodeReadyEventPayload) -> None:
+    async def on_wavelink_node_ready(self, payload: nextwavelink.NodeReadyEventPayload) -> None:
         print(f"Node {payload.node!r} is ready!")

-.. function:: on_wavelink_node_ready(payload: wavelink.NodeReadyEventPayload)
+.. function:: on_wavelink_node_ready(payload: nextwavelink.NodeReadyEventPayload)

     Called when the Node you are connecting to has initialised and successfully connected to Lavalink.
-    This event can be called many times throughout your bots lifetime, as it will be called when Wavelink successfully reconnects to your node in the event of a disconnect.
+    This event can be called many times throughout your bots lifetime, as it will be called when NextWavelink successfully reconnects to your node in the event of a disconnect.

-.. function:: on_wavelink_stats_update(payload: wavelink.StatsEventPayload)
+.. function:: on_wavelink_stats_update(payload: nextwavelink.StatsEventPayload)

     Called when the ``stats`` OP is received by Lavalink.

-.. function:: on_wavelink_player_update(payload: wavelink.PlayerUpdateEventPayload)
+.. function:: on_wavelink_player_update(payload: nextwavelink.PlayerUpdateEventPayload)

     Called when the ``playerUpdate`` OP is received from Lavalink.
     This event contains information about a specific connected player on the node.

-.. function:: on_wavelink_track_start(payload: wavelink.TrackStartEventPayload)
+.. function:: on_wavelink_track_start(payload: nextwavelink.TrackStartEventPayload)

     Called when a track starts playing.